monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 * *chains* - array of chains, the following structure:
   * *block_hash* - string; the block hash of the first diverging block of this alternative chain.
+  * *block_hashes* - array of strings; An array of all block hashes in the alternative chain that are not in the main chain.
-  * *difficulty* - unsigned int; the cumulative difficulty of all blocks in the alternative chain.
+  * *difficulty* - unsigned int; Least-significant 64 bits of 128-bit integer for the cumulative difficulty of all blocks in the alternative chain.
+  * *difficulty_top64* - unsigned int; Most-significant 64 bits of the 128-bit network difficulty.
   * *height* - unsigned int; the block height of the first diverging block of this alternative chain.
   * *length* - unsigned int; the length in blocks of this alternative chain, after divergence.
+  * *main_chain_parent_block* - string; The hash of the greatest height block that is shared between the alternative chain and the main chain.
+  * *wide_difficulty* - string; Network difficulty (analogous to the strength of the network) as a hexadecimal string representing a 128-bit number.
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
+* *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)

 Example: